Risto97/VeriSC/README.md

     ```sh
     make -j16 install
     ```
-5. It is required to set the enviroment variable to point to the installation directory of VeriSC, TODO change SC_UVM_ENV_HOME -> VERISC_HOME
+5. It is required to set the enviroment variable to point to the installation directory of VeriSC, TODO change VERISC_HOME -> VERISC_HOME
     ```sh
-    export SC_UVM_ENV_HOME=/tools/verisc
+    export VERISC_HOME=/tools/verisc
     ```

 Now the VeriSC is installed with all of the libraries and tools